aljrico/harrypotter/readme.md

 ## Use it

+The default colour scale of the package is the one of the house *Hufflepuff*.
+If you prefer to choose another one, you'll need to specify which movie *or* which house you want the palette from, don't fill both or the palette will default to *Hufflepuff*.

 ### ggplot

 The package contains colour scale functions for **ggplot** plots: `scale_color_hp()` and `scale_fill_hp()`.
 You can use the other scales with the `movie` or `house` argument in the `ggplot` scales.